rakib-09/url-shortener/README.md

 1. Open Terminal and Run `cp .env.example .env`
 2. Update your `.env` information like, Database info, google safe browsing details, etc.
+3. Run `php artisan key:generate`.
-3. run `composer install`.
+4. Run `composer install`.
-4. Then run `npm install && npm run dev`.
+5. Then run `npm install && npm run dev`.
-5. You can import `url_shortener_dump.sql` into your database or run `php artisan migrate`.
+6. You can import `url_shortener_dump.sql` into your database or run `php artisan migrate`.
-6. Run `php artisan config:cache` to cache all config files.
+7. Run `php artisan config:cache` to cache all config files.
-7. Then `php artisan serve`.
+8. Then `php artisan serve`.
-8. You will see your project will be up & running.
+9. You will see your project will be up & running.
-9. ALL DONE !!
+10. ALL DONE !!
-10. Just open browser and hit `http://localhost:8000`.
+11. Just open browser and hit `http://localhost:8000`.

 ## Available Route List